Web3-Architects/open-cred/README.md

 Authentication is done with Ceramic and an Ed25519Provider.
 => A SEED and ENTITY_NAME must be provided as environment variables.

+Start locally with `sam local start-api --env-vars env.json --port 6000`

 ### External adapter
 Path: `/external-adapter`

 External adapter for a Chainlink node.
 It simply bridges requests with the VC Issuer.

+Start locally with `yarn start`

 ### Contracts
 Path: `/contracts`
+- `ChainlinkCredentialsClient.sol`: Chainlink client which handles jobs, fees, oracle requests.
-- OpenCredentials.sol: Responsible for receiving requests to issue credentials and uses the Chainlink client and VCNFT contracts to fulfill them
+- `OpenCredentials.sol` (inherits ChainlinkCredentialsClient): Responsible for receiving requests to issue credentials.
+It uses the Chainlink client and VCNFT contracts to fulfill them.
-- ChainlinkCredentialsClient.sol: Chainlink client which handles jobs, fees, oracle requests
-- VCNFT: ERC721 smart contract for the on-chain part of the hybrid credentials.
+- `VCNFT.sol`: ERC721 smart contract for the on-chain part of the hybrid credentials.
 Modified to prevent transfers.

+**Rinkeby deployments**:
+OpenCredentials: 0x27187729F39de1bEB68e9Aa4E3D52240DD409730
+VCNFT (for Open_Classes): 0x0D7f626141Ab3866533f98b4D4406b23e8bE7608

 ## Chainlink